enkidevs/curriculum/typescript/introduction/intro-typescript/hello-typescript.md

 ---
 ## Content

-We have promised you some TypeScript code, and here it is:
+We promised you some TypeScript code, and here it is:

 ```ts
 // hello.ts